hoondori/TIL/data_science/practices.md

 * irregular distribution for continuous feature on each response(cateogircal) - look out outliers
 * histogram of reponse(categorical)

+Lesson 5 : Mind of Proper Scaling when it comes to visualization

 Technique 1 : Feature Selection

 * For each of N features, measure predictability by RMSE score of linear classifier